How to Disable Bluetooth on Windows using Intune

 Once this policy has been successfully applied to target devices, Bluetooth will be disabled for all users.
 Users will also not be able to switch it on.
 I have captured before and after screenshots to show you the policy effect on the device:

-Not only you can enable or disable Bluetooth on Windows 10/11 devices using Intune you can also configure additional settings related to Bluetooth.
-To find these extra Bluetooth options within the Intune admin center, simply use the settings picker and search for “bluetooth” Then, click on the Bluetooth category.
+Not only can you enable or disable Bluetooth on Windows 10/11 devices using Intune, but you can also configure additional settings related to Bluetooth.
+To find these other Bluetooth options, use the settings picker and search for Bluetooth.
+Then, click on the Bluetooth category.

 Additional bluetooth settings on Intune admin center